kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/09-method-validation.md

 1. Log in
 2. Add a bogus URL

-You should see this in your console (same as before but now we're not using try/catch to generate Meteor errors)
+You should see this in your console (_same as before but now we're not using try/catch to generate Meteor errors_)

 ![same error with config](https://i.imgur.com/JcyJynb.png)

-And if you try to sign up a new user and enter a bogus email with a password of more than 8 characters we still get the same error notification on the screen if though we changed how this message shows up
+1. And if you try to sign up a new user
+2. And enter a bogus **email** with a **password** of more than 8 characters we still get the same error notification on the screen even though we changed how this message shows up

 ## Review
 * We validated proper URLs are entered into our Database